An Atlanta Construction Litigation Attorney Will Resolve Disputes

 What should I do if my contractor abandons the job?

 If your contractor walks off the project or stops work without explanation, you should document everything right away.
 Take photos of the property’s current condition.
 You should also save every communication with the contractor, from void checks to emails.
-An Atlanta real estate litigation attorney can help you pursue breach of contract claims in these cases, depending on the circumstances, and this evidence can strengthen your case.
+An Atlanta construction litigation attorney can help you pursue breach of contract claims in these cases, depending on the circumstances, and this evidence can strengthen your case.

 Can I sue if I bought a property with undisclosed defects?

 Yes.
-If the seller knew about major defects like mold or foundation issues and failed to disclose them, you may have a claim for real estate fraud.
+If the seller knew about major defects like mold or foundation issues and failed to disclose them, you may have a claim for fraud.
 You may also be able to rescind the contract or recover damages based on your losses.

 What is a mechanic’s lien, and how do I fight one?